pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 ## Abstract

-The proposal aims at create a distributed database system course to help more people learn the mentioned topic and also have a touch of TiDB.
-Participants of the course should be able to pull requests to TiDB related projects after consumed the course materials.
+The proposal aims at create a distributed database system course to help more people to have a touch of TiDB.
+Participants of the course should be able to submit pull requests to TiDB related projects after finishing the course materials.

-## Background

-For people without experience in distributed system or database system, it is quite hard to understand TiDB related projects.
-Since we hope more young blood can embrace the TiDb ecosystem, we think a distributed database system course is necessary.
-The courses will be consist of reading supplies and programming assignments.
-As there are already many accessible materials online, we can develop the content of the course by learning from them.
-We think the voice from the different populations is important for the success of the goal, especially college students, so we hope they can join us to make this happen.

 ## Proposal

-The course is consists of two parts, reading materials and programming assignments.
-The reading materials can be collected from textbooks, slides, and notes from other related courses.
+The course consists of two parts - reading materials and programming assignments.

 ### Reading Materials

-The list of reference for reading materials, both for database system and distributed system:
+Reading materials can be collected from textbooks, slides, and notes from other related courses.
+The following is a list of reading materials, covering database system and distributed system.

 - [Designing Data-Intensive Application](https://dataintensive.net/)
 - [Reading in Database system, 5th Edition](http://www.redbook.io/)